 The Home Mortgage Disclosure Act (HDMA) requires some lenders to publically disclose information on mortgage lending.
-The following is an analysis of HDMA data for 2012 and 2013 for the Cleveland-Elyria Metropolitan Statistical Area; which includes Cuyahoga, Geauga, Lake, Lorain, and Medina Counties (Ashtabula County has been removed from the Cleveland-Elyria MSA by the Office of Management and Budget); focusing on race or ethnicity and the household income of individuals seeking mortgages or refinance loans.
+The following is an analysis of HDMA data for 2014 and 2015 for the Cleveland-Elyria Metropolitan Statistical Area; which includes Cuyahoga, Geauga, Lake, Lorain, and Medina Counties (Ashtabula County has been removed from the Cleveland-Elyria MSA by the Office of Management and Budget); focusing on race or ethnicity and the household income of individuals seeking mortgages or refinance loans.

-Figures 15 and 16 show home purchase denial rates for individuals in the Cleveland-Elyria MSA by race and income for 2012 and 2013 respectively.
-African Americans were denied mortgages at the highest rates both years (23.7% for 2012, 23.4% for 2013), more than twice the rate of whites (10.7% for 2012, 10.4% for 2013).
-Upper income African Americans were denied at rates (21.8% for 2012, 21.0% for 2013) higher than low income whites for both years (20.1% for 2012, 20.8% for 2013) at more than twice the rate of upper income whites (8.4% for 2012, 7.8% for 2013).
+Figures 15 and 16 show home purchase denial rates for individuals in the Cleveland-Elyria MSA by race and income for 2014 and 2015 respectively.
+African Americans were denied mortgages at the highest rates both years (21.1% for 2014, 20.4% for 2015), more than twice the rate of whites (9.6% for 2014, 8.7% for 2015).
+For each income level, African Americans were denied mortgages at the highest rate of all races/ethnicities measured in both 2014 and 2015.
+From 2014 to 2015, total denial rates for all races/ethnicities decreased.
+However, the denial rate increased for moderate-income Asian Americans, moderate-income African Americans, and upper-income Hispanics/Latinos.